 When the bishops gathered at Vatican II sought to paint a picture of the ways they saw that the Church needed to adapt to the modern world, they described mission work as seeking to plant the seed of God’s word in new areas where ultimately those seeds would take root and grow in their own soil.
 St. Gabriel Mercy Center is such a place: it bears the legacy of the women religious who founded and tended it, but now it must grow on its own under the auspices of talented local women who seek to serve their neighbors.

-Tim Muldoon, Ph.D. is the Director of Mission Education at Catholic Extension.
+Tim Muldoon, Ph.D. was formerly the Director of Mission Education at Catholic Extension.

 Struggling faith communities need your help.